-The PACT writing program’s success inspired Seattle Children’s to bring poetry and journaling to more patients.
+The success of Palliative Care’s writing program success inspired Seattle Children’s to bring poetry and journaling to more patients.
 Another WITS writer, Ann Teplick, now makes weekly visits to the hospital’s schoolroom for patients and to patients receiving psychiatric care.
 Teplick reads poems to the children and gives them writing prompts that make it easy to start their own poems.

 Sometimes patients write about their health problems and how they want to return to normal childhood.
 But they often write about things totally unrelated to illness.

 “One exercise asks the kids to give advice and a lot of them write about something practical, like what to do when you lose your dog,” says Brian Ross, who directs our education programs.
 “It helps kids stay connected to things they’re good at.
 That restores their confidence that they can move forward and get out of the hospital.”

 Around the time that Palliative Care launched its writing program, chaplain Martha Dimmers and her team noticed more and more hospital staff confiding that they felt burned out.

 “The people who work at Seattle Children’s are so busy and so committed to helping families that they often don’t take time to process the stress and grief that goes along with their jobs,” says Dimmers, whose team offers emotional and spiritual support to patients, families and staff.
 “They can become emotionally exhausted and that affects everything from their personal lives to how well they do their jobs.”